 - Try out organizers to make it easier to keep the entire closet more organized.

-Step Four: Choose containers that fit your needs.
+Step 4: Choose containers that fit your closet organization needs

 As you plan out how to organize your closet, choose containers carefully.
 In some closets, placing items on a shelf and on top of one another may be enough to organize your items neatly.
 Blankets and towels, for example, usually go directly on the shelf.